 - GCWR: Gross Combination Weight Rating.
 This is the total allowed weight of the towing vehicle + the towable.

 RV service is so important.
 You will want to make sure you are servicing and maintaining your RV regularly in order to keep it in tip-top condition.

 If you purchased your RV from a dealership, you will likely be able to get all of your service needs taken care of right there.
 Most dealers also offer service, and your best bet is to get service at the same place you purchased from.

-Fifth Wheels Seem really Nice, but Can I Tow Them With my Normal Tow-Hitch?
+Can I Tow A Fifth Wheel With My Normal Tow-Hitch?